Intro and Overview:

 See MIPS Run is also a popular addition.

-Note that Digital Systems was a prerequisite for this course, so you should also read this:
+Note, that Digital Systems was a prerequisite for this course, so you should also read this (before the MIPS stuff!):

 Introduction to Logic Circuits & Logic Design with VHDL (VHDL is a net bonus and the course I took didn't require it, I study CS and not Engineering which is why).
 You can skip those parts in the chapter if you wish!